zhutoutoutousan/A-study-note-as-a-beginner/README.md

       - Sub-Topic-oriented Notes
   - Store for frequent thinking
     - For storing the questions that you want to think over when pinching a loaf

+# Heads-ups
+- Be familiar with vscode keyboard shortcuts first
+  - I want to open this notebook after a day of hangover
+    -